SUPERNINNGE/StudentsBase/README.md

  StudentsBase educational purposes only.
 We're not responsible to any damge occured using expolits/codes on this site.
-These expol its/code coded for using in Google Chrome.
-This project still on development, check out our github!
+These expol its/codes are coded for using in Google Chrome.